shinfonet/aicamp/docs/index.md

 ---

 <section id="registration0">
+  <b>All profits will be donated to charitable organizations that help reduce adolescent addictions and improve teen mental health.</b>
   <div class="container">
     <button class="register-button" onclick="window.location.href='https://forms.office.com/Pages/ResponsePage.aspx?id=nhONFnNqgEeWj09FKmhFBw52tUtMuANGvjjXhDpxv5tUODdRMzRGWE9KWExQTjhUMEIyMFgwT1c1US4u'">Register Now</button>
    </div>
 </section>

 <footer>
- <p>(As a demonstration use of AI, the codebase and artwork of this website were all produced with AI.)</p>
+ <p>(As a demonstration of AI, the codebase and artwork of this website were all produced using AI.)</p>
 </footer>

 <div id="banner" class="banner"></div>
 <section id="intro">
   <h2>About</h2>
   <img src="{{ '/assets/images/banner.jpeg' | relative_url }}" alt="AICamp" class="banner" style="width: 30%; height: auto; float: right; margin-left: 20px;">
-  <p>Welcome to AI for Good: AI Camps for Teens!</p>
+  <p>Welcome to AI for Good: AI Camps for Teens (recommended ages: 12-18)!</p>
   <p>Our camps are dedicated to educating middle and high school students about AI, helping them build the capability to develop and use AI for good.
-All profits from the camps will be donated to <span class="red-text">charity organizations that help reduce adolescents' addictions and improve teens' mental health.</span> The event is sponsored by the Stanford AI Club, MIT AI Club, and Smart Harmony.</p>
+All profits from the camps will be donated to charitable organizations that help reduce adolescent addictions and improve teen mental health.
+The event is sponsored by the Stanford AI Club, MIT AI Club, and Smart Harmony.</p>
   <p>All the camps will be online through Zoom.</p>

 <section id="time-location">
   <h2>Time and Dates</h2>
   <img src="{{ '/assets/images/time.jpeg' | relative_url }}" alt="Learning Outcome" class="banner" style="width: 30%; height: auto; float: right; margin-left: 20px;">
-<p>To accommodate different time zones and backgrounds, we offer four camps. </p>
+<p>To accommodate different time zones and backgrounds, we offer four camps.
+In addition to the listed online sessions, there will be guided offline activities (videos, movies, etc.) to broaden the students' horizons in a fun way.</p>
   <ul>
    <li><b>Fundamental-A:</b> 9am-12pm EDT, 8/12-8/16/2024</li>
    <li><b>Fundamental-B:</b> 8pm-11pm EDT, 8/11-8/15/2024</li>